 The Seeley 55/35/22 is our most beginner friendly event, and least technical courses.
 Each course offers gradual forest road climbing and flowing singletrack descending.
 The different lengths offer a little something for everyone, and this year’s courses each have a bit more trail riding than 2016.

-The 2017 edition will start and finish at the new Bob Marshall Music Festival venue, a few miles south of town, so expect total mileages to be a touch longer than last year.
+The 2017 edition will start and finish at the new Bob Marshall Music Festival venue, a few miles south of town, but with course changes expect total mileages to be a touch shorter than last year.
 This is a great opportunity for a last tune-up before the Butte 50 or 100!

 |FRIDAY, JULY 14, 2017|